On rank one log del Pezzo surfaces in characteristic different from two and three

 \section{Abstract}

 We classify all log del Pezzo surfaces of Picard number one defined over algebraically closed fields of characteristic different from two and three.
 We also discuss some consequences of the classification.
-For example, we show that log del Pezzo surfaces of Picard number one defined over algebraically closed fields of characteristic higher than five lift to characteristic zero over a smooth base.
+For example, we show that log del Pezzo surfaces of Picard number one defined over algebraically closed fields of characteristic higher than five admit a log resolution that lifts to characteristic zero over a smooth base.